Surgical approach

 - Management: improve perfusion (fluids/vasopressors), optimise oxygenation/ventilation, treat sepsis, correct severe hyperkalaemia

-- Bicarbonate: consider only in severe acidaemia with haemodynamic compromise after addressing cause; monitor CO2 load and sodium/osmolality
+- Bicarbonate: consider only in severe acidaemia with haemodynamic compromise after addressing cause, monitor CO2 load and sodium/osmolality

 0 comments